 The Spanish Department sponsors one four-week summer program in July at the Colegio Hispano Continental in Salamanca, Spain.
 Instruction is by University of Massachusetts faculty, the staff of the Colegio, and visiting faculty.
 Graduate course offerings include Hispanic Literature, Linguistics, Culture, and the teaching of Spanish.
 Six University of Massachusetts graduate credits can be earned in the graduate and advanced undergraduate programs, and nine in the language program.

-Summer Program in Shanghai, China and Taichung, Taiwan
+Summer Program in Beijing and Shanghai, China and Taichung, Taiwan

-The Department of Asian Languages and Literatures sponsors an eight-week, 10-credit summer course in Chinese language at Fudan University in Shanghai and at Tunghai University in Taichung, Taiwan.
+The Department of Asian Languages and Literatures sponsors an eight-week, 10-credit summer course in Chinese language at Tunghai University in Taichung, Taiwan.
 Although only undergraduate credit is granted, graduates are eligible to apply.
 Minimum requirements for admission are good academic standing and one year of college-level Mandarin Chinese.
-Courses are taught by the staff of Fudan and Tunghai universities.
+Courses are taught by the staff of Tunghai University.
 To apply, contact the Associate Director for Asia, International Programs Office, tel.
 (413) 545-2710.